 Unlike private home networks, public Wi-Fi hotspots do not always offer a high level of protection.
 That means information transferred while using them could potentially fall into the hands of cybercriminals, who’ve been known to spy on public Wi-Fi networks and intercept data.

-We’re here to help you enjoy your tech experience without worry.
-We’ve compiled these 6 simple things you should do while using public Wi-Fi to keep your information safe:
+Asurion Experts help our millions of customers enjoy their tech experience without worry every day, including offering digital security solutions.
+We’ve compiled these 6 simple things you should do while using public Wi-Fi to keep your information safe.

 For Windows: Control Panel > Network and Sharing Center > Change advanced sharing settings